 Technical analysis is all about getting the price right.
 It even plots market trends using stock prices.
 All this action, though, happens in a place called ‘stock chart’.

-Analysis of market trends is the first tool that is used in technical analysis.
+Analysis of market trends is the first tool that is used in technical analysis of Stocks.
 However, trend analysis cannot be done unless historical stock charts are available.
 This is because trends are discovered in the charts themselves.
 It is, therefore, critical to understand what is a chart and how to perform stock chart analysis to excel at technical analysis.

 In this section, we will understand what is a chart and also briefly discuss stock charts.
 We will also understand what trend lines are and how they can be combined with stock charts to make useful deductions about stock prices movements.